|The settlement of

 by the locals around Deir el-Medina site were sold to the passing tourists in 1815.
 Among them was Sir

 William Bankes.
 The collection of pieces he bought at this early stage can be seen at his Dorset family

 home at Kingston Lacy.
-Giovanni Belzoni collected antiquities for the British consul Henry Salt at the same
+Giovanni Belzoni collected antiquities for the British Consul-General Henry Salt at

-time as his rival, the French consul Bernardino Drovetti, was bidding against him.
-Their collections were
+the same time as his rival, the French Consul-General Bernardino Drovetti, was bidding against him.
+Their

-later distributed mainly between the British Museum in London and the Museo Egizio in Turin.
-John Gardner
+collections were later distributed mainly between the British Museum in London and the Museo Egizio in

 |The German concession at Deir el-Medina was transferred to the French after the 1st World War.
 The

 French began working at Deir el-Medina in 1917.
 In 1922 the French Institute of Oriental Archaeology

 in Cairo under direction of Bernard Bruyère started a project of systematic excavation of the entire